nachotacos69/Sharp_EATER/README.md

 Note: Put a RES file within the same directory as the executable
 - use `-x` for extraction
 - use `-r` for repacking
-- use `-E` for enforcement (rarely works, used for debugging. converts fileset RDP offsets to SET_C or SET_D masking based on population)
+- use `-E` for enforcement (used for debugging).
+- Enforcement is used to swap extrernal source's fileset RDP offsets to SET_C or SET_D masking based on population. or swap with one external source to another..